CNeilas/obsidian-latest/Programming/HTML/SVG.md

 ## Anatomy

 `xmlns` - stands for "XML NameSpace".
 This specifies the dialect of XML.
 The dialect of SVG is language specific.
-Without it some browsers will not render you image or render it incorrectly.
+Without it some browsers will not render your image or render it incorrectly.

-`vieBox` - defines the bounds of SVG.
+`viewBox` - defines the bounds of SVG.
 This defines positions of diffferent points of the elements, defines aspect ratio and the origin of my SVG as well.

 `class, id` - these function just like they do in HTML.